darkrelics/eidolon-engine/documentation/incremental-requirements.md

   Status: String,
   Decision: String,
   ChallengeResults: List,
+  CombatState: Map,  // For combat segments
   Outcome: String,
   TTL: Number  // For automatic cleanup after 24 hours }
 ```

-*Note: Player story participation state is tracked in the ActiveSegments table, not in the Story table.
-The Story table only contains story definitions.*
+_Note: Player story participation state is tracked in the ActiveSegments table, not in the Story table.
+The Story table only contains story definitions._

 **Character Table (Existing, Extended)**